CompassSecurity/BloodHoundQueries/README.md

 ### Set Unconstrained Delegation Principals as High Value Targets
 Mark all the principals with Unconstrained Delegation privileges as High Value.

+### Set Local Admin or Reset Password Principals as High Value Targets
+Mark all the principals that are local administrators or that can reset passwords as High Value.

+### Set Principals with Privileges on Computers as High Value Targets
+Mark all the principals with certain privileges on computers as High Value.

 ### Set Members of High Value Targets Groups as High Value Targets
 Mark all the members of High Value groups as High Value.